bilgino/angularforddd/README.md

 }
 ```

+In this scenario, domain logic tends to be duplicated in distant components and therefore will go out of sync and lead to data corruption.
-A rich domain model hides, protects and encapsulates domain logic:
+A rich domain model hides, protects and encapsulates domain logic to ensure data consistency:

 **»  Effects of rich domain models**<br/>
 ```